Hybrid work schedule: How it works, best practices & top examples

 Evaluate team dynamics

-Consider the collaboration requirements of different teams within your organization.
+Consider the collaboration requirements of cross functional teams within your organization.
 Teams with frequent collaborative tasks may benefit from a schedule that emphasizes in-person work, while more independent roles might thrive in a more flexible remote setting.

 Understand communication needs